Not In Our Church

 You are more likely to be abused

-by someone in the church,
+by someone in the church, than your congregation being involved in a shooting. |

 Joshua Peace says in this article, "Diagnosing the scope of the problem [sexual abuse in church] isn’t easy, because there’s no hard data.
 The most commonly referenced study shows how difficult it is to find accurate statistics.
 In that 2007 report, the three largest insurers of churches and Christian nonprofits said they received about 260 claims of sexual abuse against a minor each year.
 Those figures, though, exclude groups covered by other insurers, victims older than 18, people whose cases weren’t disclosed to insurance companies and the many who, like Denhollander, never came forward.
 In other words, the research doesn’t include what is certainly the vast majority of sexual abuse."